 Human emotions, especially fear and greed, play an important role in investor behavior.
-Unfortunately, these emotions often do not lead to prudent investment decision-making and often tempt investors to attempt to time the markets.
-Consider Dalbar's annual study that calculates the returns for average equity mutual fund investors and compares them with equity market index returns.
+Unfortunately, these emotions often do not lead to prudent investment decision-making.
+Consider Dalbar's well-respected annual study that calculates the returns for average investors and compares them with the mutual fund universe and equity market returns.
 Interestingly, it turns out the average retail investor fares much worse than the S&P 500 Index (see chart below).
 Dalbar attributes this result mainly to performance-chasing behavior, in which investors allocate more funding to assets that have done well recently and ignore those that have done poorly.
 They call this tendency the "investor behavior penalty."

 The past two recessions provided examples of this phenomenon at its most extreme - following the 2007 - 2008 Global Financial Crisis (GFC) and the COVID-19 pandemic.
-Risk-averse behavior persisted well beyond the GFC but was relatively short-lived during the pandemic as capital markets anticipated an economic and earnings rebound following the announcement of a new vaccine.
-Nevertheless, in both cases, investors appeared to make decisions based on risk aversion during the volatile periods.
-We think actions like these can keep investors from achieving their financial objectives and most likely are indications that their fears are thwarting their strategic investment plan.
+This type of risk-averse behavior persisted well beyond the GFC but was relatively short-lived during the pandemic as capital markets anticipated an economic and earnings rebound following the announcement of a new vaccine.
+In both cases, we cautioned investors against making decisions based on risk aversion during the volatile periods.
+Actions like these can keep investors from achieving their financial objectives and most likely are indications that their fears are thwarting their strategic investment plan.